colidescope/discover/README.md

 ## Build instructions

 If you'd like to tinker with the source code and test the latest build of Discover, you can compile it yourself from the source code hosted here.
-Discover is developed on Windows 10 using [https://www.python.org/downloads/release/python-375/](Python 3.7.x).
+Discover is developed on Windows 10 using [Python 3.7.x](https://www.python.org/downloads/release/python-375/).
 It may work on other systems but has not been tested.

 ### Running the server